Jaxan/hybrid-ads/README.md

 ## Building

+There are no dependencies to install.
-Currently there is still one dependency: Boost.
-Assuming boost is installed on your system, we can build the tool with cmake:
+You can build the tool with `cmake`:

 ```
 mkdir build